 Total Cost = $99

-This can obviously fluctuate depending on your approach.
-Some doors may only need trim on one side.
-You may opt for higher quality hardware.
-Paint, sandpaper, and other materials decrease in average cost the more doors you have to update.
+The total cost of your doors can fluctuate depending on your approach.
+Some interior doors may only need the trim on one side.
+You may opt for higher-quality hardware.
+The more doors you have to update, the more paint, sandpaper, and other materials decrease in average cost.

-I was highly skeptical going in that the doors wouldn’t turn out as well as they did.
+I was highly skeptical that the doors wouldn’t turn out as well as they did.
 I’m so glad we found the trim kit because it makes a massive difference.
-Without the trim, the door looks like a cheap update.
-The trim really does make it look more high end.
+Without the trim, the interior door looks like a cheap update.
+However, the trim does make it look more high-end.
 We’ve updated four doors in the basement so far and plan to update eight more doors upstairs.
-In the end this will save us thousands of dollars compared to if we completely replaced each door and frame.
+Ultimately, this will save us thousands of dollars compared to if we completely replace each door and frame.